TurBoss/sam11/README.md

 Expect a trap at 0760000 as this is by design and is Unix discovering the maximum RAM available (248KB).

-On an Adafruit Grand Central (SAMD51P20A), I suggest compile options: with Cache Enabled, 180MHz CPU Clock, "Fastest" optimisation.
+On an Adafruit Grand Central (SAMD51P20A), I suggest compile options: with Cache Enabled, 200MHz CPU Clock, "Fastest" or "Dragon" optimisation.

 ## Performance